KMSP-TV: As an ABC affiliate

 KMSP-TV took over the ABC affiliation from WTCN-TV on April 16, 1961.
-Throughout its years with ABC, KMSP was notorious for having a sub-standard news department with large staff turnover.
-Ratings were dismal with KMSP obtaining only one-third of the viewing audience of each of their two competitors, CBS affiliate WCCO-TV and NBC affiliate KSTP-TV.
-The station's transmitter was moved in 1971 to a new tower constructed by KMSP in Shoreview, while the studios and offices relocated in 1972 to Edina on York Avenue South, across from Southdale Shopping Center.
+Throughout its years with ABC, KMSP was perennially the lowest-rated network affiliate in the Twin Cities, with only one-third of the viewing audience of each of their two competitors, CBS affiliate WCCO-TV and NBC affiliate KSTP-TV.
+It was also notorious for having a sub-standard news department with large staff turnover.
+In 1971, KMSP built a new tower in Shoreview, while the studios and offices relocated in 1972 to Edina on York Avenue South, across from Southdale Shopping Center.

 In the late 1970s, ABC steadily rose to first place in the network ratings.
 Accordingly, the network sought to upgrade its slate of affiliates, which were made up of some stations that either had poor signals or poorly performing local programming.
-In December 1977, ABC warned KMSP that it would yank its affiliation unless improvements were made and fast.
+In December 1977, ABC warned United that it would yank its affiliation from channel 9 unless improvements were made and fast.
 In early 1978, to cash in on ABC's improved ratings, KMSP re-branded itself "ABC9" (approximately 20 years before the use of a network's name in a station's on-air branding became commonplace among U.S. affiliates), and retooled its newscast.
-Despite the changes, KMSP's news department remained a distant third behind WCCO-TV and KSTP-TV.
+Despite the changes, KMSP's news department remained in the ratings cellar.